-- 1. Install Wi-Fi on buses, as a strategy to increase ridership.

-- 2. Address funding gap of MCTS

-- 3. Status of Bus Rapid Transit
+- 1. Install Wi-Fi on buses, as a strategy to increase ridership. - 2.
+Address funding gap within the Milwaukee County Transit System (MCTS). - 3.
+Support expanded Bus Rapid Transit Lines and Streetcar - 4.
+Evaluate MCTS in terms of Operational Efficiency and Access Equity, using a tool such as this: A Comprehensive Tool for Transit Performance Evaluation: